Code of Ethics

 Business brokers must strive to only advertise businesses as being for sale when they have written authority to do so.
 All offerings or promotions of businesses for sale must reflect the terms consistent with those of a written agreement with the client or customer.

 Business brokers must strive to submit all offers, written or verbal, to the client unless otherwise directed by the client, or as required by laws, rules or regulations of the relative and/or applicable jurisdiction.

 Business brokers must not disclose the terms of one buyer’s offer to any other buyer.

-Business brokers shall adhere to the anti-discrimination laws in force in the jurisdiction(s) in which they practice.
+Business brokers must endeavor to adhere to the anti-discrimination laws in force in the jurisdiction(s) in which they practice.

-The business broker must refrain from continued and prolonged association with individuals or organizations which act in a manner contrary to this Code.
+The business broker must refrain from continued and prolonged association with individuals or organizations which act in a manner contrary to this Code of Ethics.
 Such continued association is deemed as denial of this Code.